 Studies showing culture positive findings, or where reoperation is the end point, are at risk of under-reporting as the clinical examinations of SSI are much more difficult to review and do research on, however valid the diagnosis of SSI is.
-The result is that this study, as well as that by Masters et al., might underreport, no matter the definition of SSI. gery, and it is likely that older patients die before developing SSI symptoms (18).
-It is also likely that patients who are older than 85 years are somehow selected and our results are due to "healthy survival bias".
+The result is that this study, as well as that by Masters et al., might underreport, no matter the definition of SSI.
+We believe we contribute to evaluating the "true" SSI rate regarding the exceptional validity of the Danish registers.